smworley/notes/pythonnotes.md

 - **Note:** As of late, PyCharm 2019.1.2 doesn't play well with Anaconda.
 This has been confirmed as a problem on JetBrain's side but be warned, none of your library imports will work right if your installation of PyCharm isn't 100% exactly what they use.
 The team hopes to have this fixed in 2019.1.3 but I don't know when that's coming out.
 View issue thread [here](https://youtrack.jetbrains.com/issue/PY-35141).

 **Purpose of this document:**
 These are personal notes but also for anyone who may find them of use.
 It will get you started and can serve as a cheat sheet for those who are already familiar with the language.
 I specifically write this in response to a lot of pedantic tutorials.
 There's a lot of examples here because that's the best way to learn code.
 If you're reading this to learn, I recommend testing the examples yourself breaking them.
-There's no better way to find out how something ticks than to break it. :smiling_imp:
+There's no better way to find out how something ticks than to break it.

 ## Table of Contents:
 - [Printing](#printing)